fletchjp/CANGATE/README.md

   *  Can use any Event on BUS - not Node Number or Event specific
   *  Input Events into 'gates' can be edited if wrongly added
   *  Copyright 2022 - Philip Silver MERG Member 4082

+NOTE: I beleive that the CANGATE and CANBUFFER codes released by Phil risk running out of EEPROM as they allocate 20 EVs per event and use 3.

 ## Suggested modified versions